 Media Merger Gets Green Light

-The Federal Communications Commission (FCC) has given the green light to a massive media merger.
+A huge media deal just got the thumbs up from the FCC.
 Paramount Global and Skydance Media are set to join forces after a long wait.
 The FCC approved the transfer of 28 local TV stations, clearing the last hurdle for this $8 billion merger.

 The FCC voted 2-1 to approve the deal.
-The only no vote came from Commissioner Anna Gomez, who had concerns about Paramount's settlement with President Trump and other concessions.
-Gomez stated that the deal might not be good for the public.
+The only no vote came from Commissioner Anna Gomez.
+She had concerns about Paramount's settlement with President Trump and other concessions.
+Gomez said the deal might not be good for the public.

 The FCC, led by Chairman Brendan Carr, pushed for changes.
 Skydance promised to shut down diversity programs and appoint an ombudsman.
-Carr said the media needs a change and welcomed Skydance's commitments.
+Carr said the media needs a change.
+He welcomed Skydance's commitments.

 The deal comes after Paramount settled a lawsuit with Trump.
 Trump sued over a "60 Minutes" interview with Kamala Harris.
 Paramount agreed to pay $16 million to settle.
 Some people think this settlement helped the merger get approved.